sabertaylor/lameover/to do.md

-# New concept

-Before lameover was going to be a process killer, after you play a game too long, but now I'm thinking more of popup nag.
-Like a clock in a casino, reminded every half hour how long you've wasted time.

-The blocker has been writing a DirectX popup, during games.
-It will be simple to implement once I find the right API since there's plenty of other software that does overlays.
+# What is lameover?

+An aid to play less video games.

+It will nag like a "clock in a casino."

-# Future Features
+# Roadmap

-## Add these
+## Sprint 2

-Features
+New Features:
-*
+* TTS nag.

-## "Nice to have"

-Features
+Changes:
+* Nag repeats itself instead of just firing off once.

+## Future sprints

+Features:
-* Pick the banned process names out of a window of current processes.
+* Nice to have - Pick the procrastination process names out of a window of current processes.
+* Not sure - Instead of just process name, be able to see what URL browsers are on.
+* Overlay 3D session w/ popup in addition to the audio nag.